 2. Gather Supporting Documents or Pieces of Information

 Gather all the documents you will need before you start filling out Form N-400.
-These may include your passport and all prior addresses and employment information, including addresses and phone numbers.
-If you have made any trips outside the United States for any, it will help to gather documents showing the exact dates.
+These might include your passport and all prior addresses and employment information, including addresses and phone numbers.
+If you have made any trips outside the United States, it will help to gather documents showing the exact dates.
 The form will be easier to fill out if you have the information at your fingertips.

 3. Tell the Truth

-Do not guess at any answer.
+Do not guess at any answer to any questions on Form N-400.
 If you are not sure about an answer, either find the correct information before answering, say "unknown," or offer an explanation as to why you cannot answer it.

 If you believe an honest answer might hurt your chances of approval, consult an immigration lawyer before answering.
 Lying on a N-400 form, or any immigration documents, can lead to removal from the United States, and you could eventually lose your U.S. citizenship even if it is granted.
 See Denial of Citizenship for Lies or False Statements.

-USCIS offers detailed instructions for filling out Form N-400 on the same page as you download the form.
+USCIS offers detailed instructions for filling out Form N-400 on the same Web page as you download the form from.
 Print the instructions out, and as you work through each question on the instruction sheet, cross off the question and move on to the next.

 The instruction sheet will help you determine what documents you need to submit, as well.

-5. Get Someone to Give Your Application a Second Look
+5. Get Someone to Give Your N-400 Application a Second Look

-If you're not using an attorney, then when you've completed the Form N-400, have a family member or friend look it over to make sure every question is answered.
-Any errors or missing information could result in a delay of your naturalization process, which will already be several months long (depending on how backed up your local USCIS office is).
+If you're not using an attorney, then when you've completed the Form N-400 application for naturalization, have a family member or friend look it over to make sure every question is answered.
+Any errors or missing information could result in a delay of your naturalization process, which will already be several months long (depending on how backed up your local USCIS office is; you can check USCIS processing times online).
 Someone else looking over your application before you file it is more likely to find errors you don't see.